openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Because of this, managed tenant owners (MTOs) cannot create additional ServiceMonitors, Prometheus rules and other monitoring resources on metrics in the Platform Monitoring domain.

 User Workload Monitoring was designed to be primarily used by customers for monitoring their own workloads.
 Managed services are discouraged from using this stack since they could easily get DOS-ed by high cardinality data from end-users.
-Similarly, the configuration of the Prometheus instance itself and Alerting and Routing, would be shared with customers and other managed service owners.
+Similarly, the configuration of the Prometheus instance itself, including alerting and routing, would be shared with customers and other managed service owners.

 As a result, each MTO currently needs to deploy its own self-developed monitoring solutions alongside its service.
 Current options like [Prometheus Operator](https://operatorhub.io/operator/prometheus) (PO) through OLM provide inital value, but they require expertise on how to build a full-fledged monitoring stack with multi-tenancy and high availability in mind (RBAC proxies, HA, Thanos Querier, Ruler etc.).